spryker/spryker-docs/docs/pbc/all/search/202410.0/base-shop/third-party-integrations/algolia/algolia-personalization.md

 ### Add consent for your site users

-You have to update the text of your site agreement and ask for a user's consent that they agree that their site interactions will be tracked and sent
+You have to update the text of your site agreement and ask for a user's consent that they agree that their site interactions will be tracked and sent.

 ### Test it

-Deploy to testing environment.
-Go to
+1. Deploy to testing environment.

-## Last checks
+2. Make sure that Algolia is connected and configured in the Backoffice > Apps.

 {% warning_block warningBox "Make sure" %}